-2018 Small Quilt Challenge:
+2019 Small Quilt Challenge:

-- 20” x 20” quilts only
+20” x 20” quilts only

-- Hanging sleeve attached
+Hanging sleeve attached

-- Quilt label on back with your name and quilt’s title
+Quilt label on back with your name and quilt’s title

-- The completed form pinned to the back of your quilt
+The completed form pinned to the back of your quilt

-- Due at our September guild meeting: 9/15/2018
+Due at our September 2019 guild meeting

 Contact Chris at email@example.com or Kathy at firstname.lastname@example.org with any questions or to arrange to hand in your quilt if you will miss the September meeting.

+Submitting more than one?
+Please prioritize in case we are able to use only one.
 Please be sure to follow the guidelines so that we may include your quilt in exhibits.

 ~Kathy O’Leary and Chris Petersen, Co-Chairs